shihuang047/2bRAD-M/README.md

  Clone the latest version from GitHub (recommended):
 `git clone https://github.com/shihuang047/2bRAD-M/`
  This makes it easy to update the software in the future using `git pull` as bugs are fixed and features are added.
- ### Conda activation and 2bRAD-M pipeline installation
+ ### Install 2bRAD-M pipeline in a conda environment
- * Installation of Conda: XXX (link)
- * Environment creation:
+ * Conda installation
+   [Miniconda] (https://docs.conda.io/en/latest/miniconda.html) provides the conda environment and package manager, and is the recommended way to install 2bRAD-M.
+ * Create a conda environment for 2bRAD-M pipeline:
+   After installing Miniconda and opening a new terminal, make sure you’re running the latest version of conda:
+   `conda update conda`
+   Once you have Miniconda installed, create a conda environment with the yml file at the directory: `tools/2bRAD-M-2020.11.24-conda.yml`.
    `conda env create -n 2bRAD-M-2020.11.24 --file tools/2bRAD-M-2020.11.24-conda.yml`
- * Environment activation:
+ * Activate the 2bRAD-M conda environment by running the following command:
    `conda activate 2bRAD-M-2020.11.24`
  * Perl dependency installation:
    `cpan Parallel::ForkManager`

- 2bRAD-M environment need to be activated every time you use it by "conda activate 2bRAD-M-2020.11.24"
- ### Reference database and example data downloading
+ ### Fetch the reference database (required) and download the example data
  `gunzip tools/BuildstructureAndDownload.mk.gz`
  `make -f tools/BuildstructureAndDownload.mk`
  The path of 2bRAD-M pipeline can be assign by "Database_path=", for instance: